New Zealand Diploma in Engineering (Mechanical Engineering) (Level 6)

 Get your mechanical engineering career moving with our New Zealand Diploma in Engineering (Mechanical Engineering).

-Allow approximately 8-9 hours study time per week for each 15 credit course.
-Your workload may be higher around assessment due dates or exam time.
+Approximately 8-9 hours study time per week for each 15 credit course.

 When you achieve this qualification you will:

 - be competent in applying a technical and conceptual knowledge to practical situations

 - be a confident, critical thinker, with the ability to solve problems within a broad engineering setting